 Theirs is a globally recognized certification whose highest level (Level 4) is a diploma that qualifies candidates to join the coveted Master of Wine program.
-The WSET is represented globally in over 70 countries by charted Approved Programming Providers (APPs).
-The providers are mostly qualified to deliver the same standard of education they are well-known for.
+In addition, the WSET is represented globally in over 70 countries by charted Approved Programming Providers (APPs).
+The providers are primarily qualified to deliver the same standard of education they are well-known for.
 However, some APPs are better than others.
 Check out our wine school reviews for a comprehensive review of credentials.

 How to get to WSET Level 4 Diploma in Wines and Spirits

-It requires little professional experience and can be taken both as a classroom course or online.
-Allowing you to do it from anywhere in the world.
-The online version is quite handy, they ship you a packet with books in it, enroll you into an online classroom where you can study with fellow candidates and discuss on various topics as guided by your assigned professor.
+It requires little professional experience and can be taken as a classroom course or an online program.
+Moreover, they allow you to do it from anywhere in the world.
+The online version is quite handy; they ship you a packet with books and enroll you into an online classroom where you can study with fellow candidates and discuss various topics guided by your assigned professor.

 WSET Level 1

 This is an introductory level.
-The Wine & Spirit Education Trust offers three versions, for wines, spirits and sake.
+The Wine & Spirit Education Trust offers three wines, spirits, and sake versions.
 They are to be taken separately.

 WSET Level 2

-At this level, which requires some years of experience in the industry to enroll, the student is expected to have some grasp on wine styles, their regions of production and good recommendation skill.
+At this level, which requires some years of experience in the industry to enroll, the student is expected to grasp wine styles, their regions of production, and good recommendation skill.

-The course goes over major grape varieties, labeling terminologies and key classifications.
+The course covers major grape varieties, labeling terminologies, and critical classifications.
 Successful completion earns the student a WSET certificate and lapel pin.
 You can also use the associated WSET certified logo.

 WSET Level 3

-Things get a little more difficult here.
-The applicants should have a passed Level 2 or its equivalent.
-The scope of study covers winemaking from farm to winery with attention on every aspect in between.
-One should be capable of recommending wines across diverse styles.
+Things get a little more complicated here.
+The applicants should have passed Level 2 or its equivalent.
+The scope of the study covers winemaking from the farm to the winery, with attention on every aspect in between.
+Therefore, one should be capable of recommending wines across diverse styles.

-Candidates gain invaluable skill at assessing wines accurately and explaining their findings.
-They receive a WSET certificate and lapel pin, and will be able to use the associated WSET certified logo.
+Candidates gain invaluable skills in assessing wines accurately and explaining their findings.
+In addition, they receive a WSET certificate and lapel pin and will be able to use the associated WSET certified logo.

 WSET Level 4 Diploma

-The Wine & Spirit Education Trust is one of the most comprehensive and through courses available.
+The Wine & Spirit Education Trust is one of the most comprehensive and thorough courses available.
 It is also reasonably flexible on when and how you can do it.
-For a full review of WSET programs, go here.